 When remote work seemed like a temporary arrangement, most companies put relatively little thought into the employee experience, meaning how employees thought and felt about working from home.

-Securing remote IT assets
+Securing Remote IT Assets

 Indeed, according to one study, 20 percent of organizations have suffered a security breach since the start of the pandemic that was facilitated by remote workers.

-This means that, going forward, it will become critical to secure the remote desktop infrastructure and software that employees use to work remotely.
+This means that, going forward, it will become critical to secure the infrastructure and software that employees use to work remotely.
 Centralizing desktop environments in the cloud is one way to do this.
 When workstations run virtually inside secure cloud environments, data and applications never have to leave the cloud, which significantly reduces exposure to potential attack.

 When employees work remotely temporarily, being able to connect their company-owned IT environments to devices like printers and scanners is not usually a top priority.
 They can wait until they’re back in the office to print documents.
 Or they can print a few on their personal equipment at home.